frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 | `NuGetLockFilePath` | `<PathToLockFile>` | ***[Not MVP]*** Path to lock file if you want to rename or change the location of the lock file.
 The name should always be *lock.json. |

 ### Visual Studio Experience
+For MVP, there is no VS experience needed.
+Except for the error/warning messages that will be visible in VS.